MokhaLeee/FE8U-CHAX-StrMagSplit-Rework/README.md

 ## Main ideas on expand levelup screen

-1. For vanilla, `gLevelUpStatsBase` are used to store both unit base and unit status change on case of Anim-on.
-Here we just store base status there, and unit base status are directly loaded from BattleUnit struct.
+1. For vanilla, `gLevelUpStatsBase`(start from 0x2020110, free up to +0x2020132) are used to store both unit base and unit status change on case of Anim-on.
+Here we just store status-up there, and unit base status are directly loaded from BattleUnit struct.

 2. TextHandle struct are not enough for expansion, so I use `gStatScreen.texts[]` for displaying level-up texts.